functional-tim/turing-machine/README.md

                            Which state the Turing machine should start in (default: "")
-  -q,--quiet               Whether to be quiet -p,--print               Wheter to print out the step/s -h,--help                Show this help text
+  -q,--quiet               Whether to be quiet -p,--print               Whether to print out the step/s -h,--help                Show this help text

 Available commands: